ac1ra/NUC7i3BNH-Hackintosh/README.md

 Remove CLOVER from EFI.
 Download CLOVER from here and copy to EFI.
 USB bootloader ready.

 2. Unfortuanely, my Intel NUC7i3BNH cannot read UEFI USB.
 I suspect what Intel includes new secures in new version bios (BIOS version **0070**).
-Well, put **F2** to BIOS and turn on **Built-in EFI Shell** in Boot.
+Well, I suggest to choise other method.
+Running load put **F2** to BIOS and turn on **Built-in EFI Shell** in Boot.
 Put USB flash with Clover EFI and reboot.
 Turn F10 to get boot menu and choice **Built-in EFI Shell**.
 In EFI Shell input parition fs1: where USB with EFI:
 > cd fs1:\BOOT
 > ls